stef-writes/Albus1/README.md

 ## Quick Start

-To get Albus up and running quickly, follow these general steps:
+To get Basic-LLM-Chain2 up and running quickly, follow these general steps:

 1.  **Prerequisites:**
     *   Node.js and npm (for the Frontend)